Coherence-Mediated Quantum Thermometry in a Hybrid Circuit-QED Architecture: Theory: Thermal-to-Coherent Mapping

 After interacting with the thermal mode via a cross-Kerr coupling, the coherent probe acquires temperature-dependent phase noise.
 This dephased coherent state is interrogated by a dispersively coupled qubit using a Ramsey sequence~\cite{clerk2007using, sears2012photon}.
-The qubit’s coherence reflects the fluctuating probe phase:
+The qubit’s coherence reflects the fluctuating probe phase: \(|\psi_q(\tau)\rangle = \tfrac{1}{\sqrt{2}} \left(|0\rangle + e^{i \phi_b} |1\rangle\right),\) where the accumulated phase \( \phi_b = \lambda n_a \tau\) originates from thermal fluctuations and is therefore temperature dependent.